oberocks/obebs4/README.md

 ### Project Color Wheel

-To work with the OBE:BS4 Design System, it is important to understand the system's "color wheel."
+To work with the OBE:BS4 Design System, it's important to understand the system's "color wheel."
 Before we dive in, let's cover why a color wheel was necessary to begin with!

 Long story short, it started with the Bootstrap "contextual" color classes (primary, danger, etc.) which were combined with Google's Material Design color guidelines.
 Next, branding was factored in, including concerns for both digital and analog collateral design needs.
 To organize all of that complexity into a customizable solution, and to ensure contingency color options for both digital and analog design edge cases, the color wheel system emerged!